TheOneKevin/icarusext/README.md

-# Icarus Verilog Testbench Runner
+# Verilog Testbench Runner
 [![](https://img.shields.io/badge/license-MIT-orange.svg?style=flat-square)](http://opensource.org/licenses/MIT)
 [![](https://img.shields.io/static/v1?label=Icarus&message=Verilog&color=f368e0&style=flat-square)](https://github.com/steveicarus/iverilog)

+**Currently, only `iverilog` is supported.**

-A simple extension to run single file Icarus Verilog testbenches with GTKWave integration.
+A simple extension to run single file Verilog testbenches with GTKWave integration.
 Hassle-free, portable, easy to configure.
 Combines the best bits of everything out there.

 ## Usage

 This extension adds two buttons, which will appear in the titlebar of any Verilog file, and a status item positioned in the lower-right corner.

+Be sure you have `iverilog` and `gtkwave` added to your environment PATH variable.
+If you need help, check out the installation guide [here](https://iverilog.fandom.com/wiki/Installation_Guide) (and for [Windows](http://bleyer.org/icarus/)).

 ## Features